Worst Word of the Year

 Christmas gifts for the famous, the infamous and Campbell Newman, Brisbane Times

-'Conscious uncoupling' were 2014's worst words, after Gwyneth Paltrow used them to announce her separation from husband Chris Martin.
+'Conscious uncoupling' was our 2014 winner.
+Gwyneth Paltrow used this phrase to describe her separation from husband Chris Martin.

 Worst words of 2014, 2UE News Talk

-When KFC chose 'goodification' as the slogan for its marketing campaign, we had to choose it as our worst word of 2012 (along with its cringe-worthy cousins - 'gooderer', 'goodest' and 'goodify').
+When KFC chose 'goodification' as the slogan for its marketing campaign, we had to choose it as our Worst Word of the Year (along with its cringe-worthy cousins - 'gooderer', 'goodest' and 'goodify').

 2011 was a banner year for corporate evasion and euphemistic spin, with 'fugitive emissions' (more commonly known as pollution) topping our list.